Samsung/tizen-docs/docs/application/design/wearable/interaction/gesture-interaction.md

 Gesture interaction takes the user's gestures as input.
-Users can make a hand movement or change the position of their arm, and the Gear’s accelerometer and gyro sensor will provide a sensitive and quick response.
+Users can make a hand movement or change the position of their arm, and the Gear's accelerometer and gyro sensor will provide a sensitive and quick response.

 ## Smart relay